insightfuls/minimalist-async-di/README.md

 ### Using beans as constructors or factories

 You can use a bean itself as a constructor or factory to create another bean.
 Just give the name of the bean instead of an actual constructor or factory function.
+If you prefer, wrap the name in `bean()` for clarity.

 If you use a property of a bean (using dot notation) then the function will be called as a method, with `this` set to the bean.